ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 The user uses the Data Portal to *LOCK* the `ResearchDataUploadBox`.
 The Data Portal sends this request to the UOS, which checks with the CRS that the user may access this `ResearchDataUploadBox`.
-As long as the user is authorized and the `ResearchDataUploadBox`'s current state is `OPEN`, the UOS signs a `ChangeFileUploadBoxWorkOrder` token and calls the UCS's `PATCH /boxes/{box_id}` endpoint.
+As long as the user is authorized and the `ResearchDataUploadBox`'s current state is `OPEN`, the UOS signs a `ChangeFileBoxWorkOrder` token and calls the UCS's `PATCH /boxes/{box_id}` endpoint.
 The UCS checks that there are no `FileUploades` for the `FileUploadBox` with `completed=False`.
 If all files are completed, the UCS changes the `FileUploadBox`'s mutability to `False`, emits a new outbox event for the